natalia-rs/Detection_of_polarised_point_sources_with_CNNs_a-comparison_analysis/README.md

 1. Generate the flux values and the number of point sources for the training dataset, located in TFM/Training data/Number_Counts/Src/Flux_Density_Distribution.ipynb
 2. Simulate the CMB signal, the noise and the point sources for the different polarisation maps for the training dataset, along with the labels map, located in TFM/Training data/Simulation/Simulation_27GHz.ipynb
 3. Divide the polarisation training maps into patches in TFM/Training data/Patching/Patching_training.ipynb
 4. Repeat steps 1, 2 and 3 for another simulated map -*Observation map*- in TFM/Observation data
+5. Generate the simulated foreground maps and patch them in TFM/Foreground data
+6. Run the CNN network for a polarisation representation, for example, start with B, which is in TFM/models/B/B_CNN.ipynb.
+Repeat the process for all of the polarisation representations
+7. Go to the *Analysis* folder inside each polarisation representation and run the scripts *Metrics* and *Metrics_foregrounds* to obtain the completeness and reliabilities for all thresholds